awsdocs/aws-snowball-developer-guide/doc_source/access-control-managing-permissions.md

 The permissions reference table lists the AWS Snowball job management API operations and shows the required permissions for each operation\.
 For more information about job management API operations, see [AWS Snowball API Permissions: Actions, Resources, and Conditions Reference](access-policy-examples-for-sdk-cli.md#snowball-api-permissions-ref)\.

- To use the AWS Snowball Management Console, you need to grant permissions for additional actions as shown in the following permissions policy:
+ To use the AWS Snow Family Management Console, you need to grant permissions for additional actions as shown in the following permissions policy:

 ```
 {